Change delegation to another DNS provider

 -

-Enter the names of the name servers you want to use.
+Enter the hostnames of the name servers you want to use.

 -

-Instead of manually entering the name server names, you can also click to select a name server set.
+Instead of entering hostnames manually, you can click to select a name server set.

 DNSimple’s listing of NS records for the domain will be updated to match the name server changes.